isabella232/docs.devo.ps/source/manual/CLI.md

 ---
 title: CLI
 ---
-## Overview

-The Command Line Interface lets you interact with devops in a terminal.
+The Command Line Interface (CLI) lets you interact with devops in a terminal.

 ## Installation